 How Does an Endodontist Test a Tooth?

-Root canal dentists have specialized training to analyze many complex causes of the tooth, facial and mouth (oral) pain.
-An endodontist interprets your signs by performing one or more tests:
+Root canal dentists have specialized training to evaluate complex causes of tooth, facial, and oral pain.
+An endodontist assesses your symptoms using one or more tests:

-• Hot or cold swabs touch the affected tooth to check your tooth’s sensitivity.
+Hot or cold swabs (thermal testing) to check the tooth’s sensitivity.

 Why Choose ORIS Dental Clinics?